thunderbird89/esf/stories/story-knock-knock.md

 ### Hyakuri Air Base, Japan

-Major Tanaka Utsuho—callsign "Okuu," much to the confusion of anyone outside the Japanese Air Self-Defense Force—cycled through her Talon's weapons systems one more time.
+Major Tanaka Utsuho - callsign "Okuu," much to the confusion of anyone outside the Japanese Air Self-Defense Force - cycled through her Talon's weapons systems one more time.
 Four air-to-air missiles.
 Two railgun pods.
 Full ammunition load.
 Everything green.

 She'd sent that message to Ellie Morse six hours ago, before comms went into lockdown.
 Drinks on whoever gets the first kill.
 It was bravado, mostly.
 But also truth.
 She and Ellie had been comparing flight hours and kill simulations for years.
 Time to see who was really better.